clu-ling/py-processors/README.md

 # A Sentence contains words, pos tags, lemmas, named entities, and syntactic dependencies
 doc.sentences[0].lemmas

+# get the first sentence
+s = doc.sentences[0]

+# the number of tokens in this sentence
+s.length

+# the named entities contained in this sentence
+s.nes

+# generate labeled dependencies using "words", "tags", "lemmas", "entities", or token index ("index")
+s.labeled_dependencies_using("tags")

+# generate unlabeled dependencies using "words", "tags", "lemmas", "entities", or token index ("index")
+s.unlabeled_dependencies_using("lemmas")

+# play around with the dependencies directly
+deps = s.dependencies

+# see what dependencies lead directly to the first token (i.e. token 0 is the dependent of what?)
+deps.incoming[0]

+# see what dependencies are originating from the first token (i.e. token 0 is the head of what?)
+deps.outgoing[0]
 ```

 # Issues
-### Something is already running on port `8888`, but I don't know what.
+### Something is already running on port `XXXX`, but I don't know what.
 Help!

-I will eventually change `processors-server` to optionally take a port as a command line argument.
-You'll be able to specify this in `.start_server()`.
-For the time being, though...

 Try running the following command:

 ```
-lsof -i :8888
+lsof -i :<portnumber>
 ```
-You can then kill the responsible process using the reported PID
+You can then kill the responsible process using the reported `PID`